mrdougwright/deja-view/README.md

 ## patterns & tips

-* Think of your view -- that is, your HTML and your view expressions -- as just the description of the layout and behavior of your data.
+* Think of your view -- that is, your HTML and your view expressions -- as only the description of the layout and behavior of your data.
 * Any complicated logic -- like ajax, list reduction, or detailed data processing -- should still live in the JS, not the view.

 ## Why S-Expressions?